I like playing with media and technology to design stories, products, and experiences.

 Years ago, I made the decision to focus my creative efforts outside of commercial contexts, which has resulted in a few sprawling art projects in various states of disrepair.

-I'm also working on a few pretentious essays that explore concepts such as environmental communication, the meaning of authorship & authenticity, and theories of cultural evolution and memetics.
+I'm also working on a few pretentious bits of writing which explore concepts such as environmental communication, the meaning of authorship and authenticity, and theories of cultural evolution and memetics.

-A fragmented transmedia art project unfolding over the course of 24 years, and an exercise in gross self-indulgence.
+A sprawling transmedia music and art project unfolding over the course of 24 years, and an exercise in gross self-indulgence.